abellmanuell/birthday-today-server/README.md

 ## Birthday Today Server

-Birthday today Server is a nodejs, express server that is build to send data to Birthdayto know your employees, clients and family & friends birthday.
-The web application is responsive and user-friendly.
+Birthday today Server is simple nodejs, express server that is build to send data to birthday today frontend.

 ### Setup Requirement